TENS pad placement for a torn ligament

 The current strength should be set so that it is felt as a pleasant tingling sensation.
 The duration of the application should be approx. 40 minutes in order to be able to achieve a lasting reduction in pain.
 It is also useful to change the programs every now and then.

-Combination of TENS and thermotherapy
+Combination of TENS and heat therapy

 Joint-gentle workout with EMS